 Today’s landscape was largely formed during the last glacial period (Wuerm) with the glacial advance of the Rhine glacier from the Alps.
 During this time, broad swathes of land were absorbed into the moraine hills and ridges.
 The erosion form of the Rhine glacier left a large terminal basin behind with Lake Constance in the centre of it.
 A trench over 100 metres deep passes through the “Upper Marine Molasse” from Stockach to Zizenhausen.
 The hillsides reveal molasse rock with the layers showing different formations of sandstone, from pale yellow, medium-grained micaceous sandstone with layers of harder calcareous sandstone to coarse-grained, darker sandstone, including embedded shark’s teeth, sea shells and snail shells.
+Let's go to explore the mysterious Pagan caves.

 Flora and fauna